caravancoop/sfm/README.md

 If the importer raises warnings during the import, it will log them to logfiles following the logfile pattern `${country_code}_errors`.
-Once the import is complete, take a look at your repo to check to see if the importer generated any of these wwarning logfiles.
+Once the import is complete, take a look at your repo to check to see if the importer generated any of these warning logfiles.
 If it did, send these logfiles to the SFM team so they can make necessary adjustments to the data.
 We typically delete logfiles between import runs, since the importer will append to a logfile if one exists already.